-The proportion of Vermont cases of the Delta variant began to increase in early July.
-This more infectious variant resulted in steady case growth throughout August to November.
+The proportion of Vermont cases of the Delta variant began to increase in early July, resulting in steady case growth between August and December 2021.
+In December, the Omicron variant arrived in Vermont and further increased case growth through January 2022.

 Clinical Course

 How many Vermonters have been hospitalized?
 How many have died?

-Number of Hospitalizations Over Time
+Vermont Department of Health

-Number of Deaths Over Time
+Number of Hospitalizations Over Time Number of Deaths Over Time